 The FDA requires that clinical trial subjects be given adequate information and time to make an informed decision on whether to participate in a clinical trial and ask questions and have those questions answered.

 Insurance requirements for clinical trials

-- In the United States, there are no regulations mandating human clinical trial liability insurance.
-Multi-country trials are likely to require multiple insurance policies.
+- In the United States, human clinical trial liability insurance is not mandatory.
+But the multi-country trials are likely to require multiple insurance policies.

-- Hence it is recommended that companies considering clinical trials work closely with brokers and lawyers familiar with jurisdictional requirements before entering into sponsorship agreements.
+- Hence it is recommended that companies consider brokers and lawyers familiar with jurisdictional requirements to enter into sponsorship agreements.